A hydrant permit form may be obtained at the District office.

 - The permittee shall operate the fire hydrants and hydrant meters properly, including but not limited to the following:

 - Fire hydrants must be opened and closed slowly to prevent water system damage.

 - Fire Hydrants may be operated only with a properly sized specialty hydrant wrench.

-- Permittee has sole responsibility for security of meters and associated equipment.
+- The permittee has sole responsibility for the security of meters and associated equipment.

-- Permittee assumes all risk in connection with use of the fire hydrant and/or hydrant meter.
-Permittee shall indemnify, defend, and hold harmless the Carmichael Water District and its elected officials, officers and employees, from all liabilities, obligations, orders, claims, actual damages, governmental fines or penalties, and expenses of defense (including attorneys’ fees and costs) of any kind or nature that may be caused by or arise from the rental, use or misuse of the fire hydrant and/or hydrant meter and associated equipment, whether by Permittee or by anyone directly or indirectly employed or contracted with Permittee, and whether such liabilities, obligations, orders, claims, actual damages, governmental fines or penalties, and expenses of defense (including attorneys’ fees and costs) shall accrue or be discovered before or after termination of this agreement.
+- The permittee assumes all risks in connection with the use of the fire hydrant and/or hydrant meter.
+The permittee shall indemnify, defend, and hold harmless the Carmichael Water District and its elected officials, officers, and employees, from all liabilities, obligations, orders, claims, actual damages, governmental fines or penalties, and expenses of defense (including attorneys' fees and costs) of any kind or nature that may be caused by or arising from the rental, use or misuse of the fire hydrant and/or hydrant meter and associated equipment, whether by Permittee or by anyone directly or indirectly employed or contracted with Permittee, and whether such liabilities, obligations, orders, claims, actual damages, governmental fines or penalties, and expenses of defense (including attorneys' fees and costs) shall accrue or be discovered before or after the termination of this agreement.

 See the current fiscal year fee schedule for a fee, deposit, and rate information.